Laura Dawn: Film

 In 2008, Dawn produced the documentary feature film The End of America, the film version of Naomi Wolf's book of the same title.
 In 2009, she was featured in the documentary MoveOn: The Movie, a film that charted the growth and influence of MoveOn.org from 1998 to 2008.
 In 2010, Dawn made her acting debut in Oliver Stone's Wall Street: Money Never Sleeps as the co-worker of the character Winnie, played by Carey Mulligan.
 Winnie was based in part on Dawn's work as an activist and Mulligan shadowed her for a few months prior to filming.

 Dawn began her work as a director of PSAs, political ads, and short documentaries while at MoveOn and continued into her work with ART NOT WAR.
 Laura Dawn won 11 Pollies, winning the coveted "Best in Show" Pollie Award for 2012 Ad of the Year for her expose on child trafficking, "Backpage.com’.
-Over the past 20 years, Laura has served as producer, director and creative director for over 700 media pieces, produced two documentary features, and directed/produced a short documentary, "Dangerous Curves" on the first transgender sprint car driver, selected in 2016 as an official selection of the DOC NYC film festival.
+Over the past 20 years, Laura has been producer, director and creative director for over 700 media pieces, produced two documentary features, and directed/produced a short documentary, "Dangerous Curves" on the first transgender sprint car driver, selected in 2016 as an official selection of the DOC NYC film festival.

 Other activities

-Dawn founded Art Not War, a Brooklyn-based creative agency and production studio that specializes in creating cultural campaigns for social justice and progressive issues, where she serves as CEO and Chief Creative.
+Dawn founded Art Not War, a Brooklyn-based creative agency and production studio that specializes in creating cultural campaigns for social justice and progressive issues, where she is CEO and Chief Creative.

 She has extensive experience in digital strategy, with over 2 billion views of her direct content, producing over one billion dollars of earned media and billions of impressions for social justice campaigns.
-Named one of the nation's Top 100 Creatives by Origin Magazine, and featured in the book "200 Women Who Will Change The Way You See The World", Laura served as a Creative Consultant for Fenton Communications in the 2018 election year, and is on the Advisory Boards of not-for-profit organizations including Campaign to Unload, The Climate Mobilization, The Hometown Project, Swayable, Adopt A Kitchen, and was the founding Acting Director of the Climate Emergency Fund, where she now serves on the Advisory Board.
+Named one of the nation's Top 100 Creatives by Origin Magazine, and featured in the book "200 Women Who Will Change The Way You See The World", Laura was a Creative Consultant for Fenton Communications in the 2018 election year, and is on the Advisory Boards of not-for-profit organizations including Campaign to Unload, The Climate Mobilization, The Hometown Project, Swayable, Adopt A Kitchen, and was the founding Acting Director of the Climate Emergency Fund, where she is on the Advisory Board.
 She is the Founder of the Ethical Engine, a task force that seeks to nudge the public towards more progressive positions by targeted narrowcasting at scale, powered by personalized and emotionally aligned creative.

-In June 2019, she helped to found a progressive news aggregator, Front Page Live, where she served as Chief Creative Officer, together with Joe Romm, its Editor-in-Chief, Carl Cameron, Sunny Hundal, Helen Stickler and others.
+In June 2019, she helped to found a progressive news aggregator, Front Page Live, where she was Chief Creative Officer, together with Joe Romm, its Editor-in-Chief, Carl Cameron, Sunny Hundal, Helen Stickler and others.